 What can I take for the flu if I do get it while breastfeeding?

 For the most part, you can look to over the counter drugs to alleviate the symptoms of the flu.

 It is not recommended that you take benadryl, nyquil or other over the counter drugs because they can pass through to your milk, impair your milk production, or make you too drowsy to respond to your baby (which is especially a problem if you are co-sleeping).

 Some antiviral drugs (such as tamiflu) seem to be okay, but others may reduce your milk supply, so talk to your doctor about them before taking them.

+Will my baby get the flu if I have it?
 What if my baby gets the flu?

 The key is to watch her temperature, how well she nurses, and her general state of well-being.

 If your baby won’t nurse or take any sort of nourishment for an extended period of time (and isn’t producing any wet or pooped diapers), contact your doctor.

 For more info about breastfeeding, check out our Breastfeeding FAQs post: 100 Breastfeeding Tips For New Moms.